George Kukla (Deceased)

 - Doctor of Natural Science (RNDr.), Charles University, Prague, (1953).

 According to an interview with Kukla on the program “Truthquest” at KHENLPFM Radio (June 29, 2010), he received his doctorate in 1971 at Charles University as opposed to 1953.

-George Kukla is a micropalentologist and Special Research Scientist at the Lamont-Doherty Earth Observatory of Columbia University.
-Kukla was an early believer of global cooling and has been described as a "pioneer in the study of solar forcing of climate changes."
+George Kukla was a micropalentologist and Special Research Scientist at the Lamont-Doherty Earth Observatory of Columbia University.
+He passed away on May 31, 2014.
+Kukla was an early believer of global cooling and has been described as a “pioneer in the study of solar forcing of climate changes.” ,

 Kukla has been quoted in the early 70s in articles discussion the potential for global cooling , In the 1980s, Kukla also released research that suggested a global warming trend, but has since reverted to the view that a future ice age is likely.